StereoD-Development/flaunch/doc/buildyaml.md

 ## Variable Expansion
 Because builds are often complex, we have made sure `build.yaml` and `launch.json` are template-able, and have many ways of reducing the overhead between platforms and packages.

 One of the biggest way we do that is variable expansion.
-By use the syntax of `{<keyword>}`, we declare to the toolkit that we want it to search our current environment, and possibly [`props:`](#props:), for the value to inject.
+By using the syntax of `{<keyword>}`, we declare to the toolkit that we want it to search our current environment, and possibly [`props:`](#props:), for the value to inject.

 Given the following: